UnityMontjane00/SuperMart-Excel-BI-Capstone/README.md

 ## Portfolio Context

-This project demonstrates my ability to use **Excel for practical Data Analytics and Business Intelligence**.
+This project demonstrates my ability to use Excel for practical Data Analytics and Business Intelligence.

 It forms part of a broader analytics portfolio: